 The MPhil in Islamic Studies and History is a two-year course intended primarily for students who desire an intensive introduction to Islamic history and thought in the pre-modern period.
-The course would be an excellent preparation for subsequent doctoral study.
+The course is an excellent preparation for subsequent doctoral study.

 If you are already capable of carrying out research in one of these languages, you will be strongly encouraged to take up a second.
 Instruction and supervision are carried out by several members of the faculty’s teaching staff.
 You will be assigned a supervisor who is responsible for offering academic guidance throughout the course.

-The first year of the course is devoted to intensive language instruction, six to eight hours per week, and an introduction to Islamic history (AD 570-1500) and religion taught through a combination of weekly lectures and classes.
-By the end of the first year you will have begun to read texts in the original language; if you are following the elementary course you will have sat a qualifying exam in whatever language you have been studying.
+The first year of the course is devoted to intensive language instruction, six to eight hours per week, and an introduction to Islamic history and religion taught through a combination of weekly lectures and classes.
+By the end of the first year you will have begun to read texts in the original language.
+At the end of the first year, you will sit a qualifying examination in the language you have been studying.

 Oriental Studies graduates have found employment in many diverse fields including business, finance law, civil service, journalism, government and industry.
 Many graduates have also undertaken further research into subjects linked with Oriental studies and have pursued successful careers in the academic world, education and in museums.